Leyka/Mot/README.md

 # Mot
-Mot is a rails app. to easily create and share notes with other developpers.
+Mot is a rails app to easily create and share notes with other developpers.

 It supports **markdown** syntax and uses [Highlight.js](https://github.com/isagalaev/highlight.js) to automatically highlight code.